 It’s been a long year and we are proud of those who remain vigilant in protecting themselves and their neighbors by practicing physical distancing, mask wearing and quarantining when necessary.
 We understand that the pandemic fatigue is real!
 It’s been a tough year but it’s what we have to do to remain vigilant and united in the face of this terrible virus.
 And even though Governor Gianforte has lifted the mask mandate, we still require them for visitors to our studios and support the Missoula City County Health Departments mask mandate.
 We have to do everything we can to keep our small staff and community healthy!

-With Missoulians socially distancing themselves, Montana universities and public schools closed and most events put on pause, it can be hard to know where to turn to give or get help.
+With Missoulians socially distancing themselves and most events put on pause, it can be hard to know where to turn to give or get help.
 Here are some links and information that we’ve gathered from credible resources.

 Community FirstCare (North Reserve Only)